tytydraco/yessleep/out/Is_Lucid_Dreaming_Dangerous_Part_1.md

 I absolutely lost it.

-I couldn’t hold it anymore, I screamed with everything I had in me.
+I couldn’t hold it anymore; I screamed with everything I had in me.
 I squeezed my eyes tighter and screamed and screamed, it was all I could do.

 I felt a firm grip on my shoulders shake me, it was trying to silence me.
 I felt feeling enter my body again, and I thrashed around screaming louder now that I could finally hear myself.

-In between one of my yells, I heard my dads voice.
+In between one of my yells, I heard my dad's voice.
 I opened my eyes and saw that he was the one holding my shoulders.

 It took me a moment to believe it, but once I did, my body finally relaxed.